papivot/pace-docs/PKS Logging using syslog.md

 To enable logging of the PKS control plane, within Opsman UI, navigate to the PKS tile -> `Settings` -> `Logging`.

-The following information needs to be input -
+The following information needs to be entered -

 `Enable Syslog for PKS?` - `Yes`
 `Address` -`logs3.papertrailapp.com`